alopezrivera/OneNoteExporter/README.md

 ### Customizing output and adding support for further export formats

 As long as Pandoc supports your desired output format, all OneWayOut needs to shine is a Markup Pack to tailor the output to your tastes.
-[CONTRIBUTING.md](https://github.com/alopezrivera/owo/blob/master/CONTRIBUTING.md) has the pointers you need to write your own Markup Packs, and more.
+[CONTRIBUTING.md](https://github.com/alopezrivera/owo/blob/master/CONTRIBUTING.md) has the pointers you need to write your own Markup Packs, add support for other Markup formats, and more.

 ## Results